cheapjack/Quantica/README.md

 *with thanks to [Particle Zoo](https://www.particlezoo.net/)*

 Soft RPi cameras like [FOMOCam](http://fomocam.co.uk/) for audience to carry around or 360 camera versions in middle of workshop tables a bit lik in [critical-kits](https://www.youtube.com/watch?v=6PEeaHD4woU)
+Records the dialogues we generate

 #### Difficult Questions
- * Record the dialogues we generate
  * Why isnt the world flat?
  * What is fake news and what is correlation, abductive and inductive reasoning?
  * Can we access the invisible?